Partisaniferus

 Partisaniferus, also referred to as the "beak larva" for its unusual mouthparts, is an enigmatic insect genus known from mid-Cretaceous Burmese amber.
 It contains two species, the type species P. atrickmuelleri and possibly the species P. edjarzembowskii.
 It is known from several specimens, one of P. atrickmuelleri and three at different larval stages for P. edjarzembowskii.
 It had short legs, a broad abdomen and several small sclerites covering each segment, with the type species also bearing long spiny processes from each abdominal segment.
 While Partisaniferus resembles various different holometabolan larvae, the closest matches in appearance (beetle and lacewing larvae) belong to the clade Neuropteriformia, hence this genus is placed within the clade too as an enigmatic member.
 It likely lived within wood, possibly sucking on fungi, in a fire-prone, coastal tropical rainforest environment.
+A 2026 paper re-examined the mouthparts of Partisaniferus and found it to likely be within the beetle clade Elateroidea, specifically related to Jurasaidae and Cerophytidae.

 The generic name derives from the shape of some medieval blades, linked to both partisans and the beak shape of the larva.
 The type species' name honours Patrick Müeller, who provided the type specimen.
 While at first the "p" seems to be missing, this letter is restored with the abbreviated generic name giving P. atrickmuelleri.
 Meanwhile, P. edjarzembowskii honours Edmund Jarzembowski for his work on fossil insects, and also spells out "PED (palaeo-evo-devo) jarzembowskii" with the abbreviated generic name, which further honours his contributions.